Australia vs. England 4th test scoreboard | Taiwan News

-MELBOURNE, Australia (AP) — Scoreboard at stumps Thursday on the third day of the fourth cricket test against Australia at the Melbourne Cricket Ground:
+MELBOURNE, Australia (AP) — Scoreboard from the fourth Ashes cricket test between Australia and England which ended in a draw at the Melbourne Cricket Ground on Saturday:

 |Australia, 1st Innings 327